-- 45% Score on the 9 homework assignments (lowest score is dropped if all HW turned in), each worth approximately 6% - 45% Score on 5 quizzes/exams, each worth approximately 9%. - 5% For turning in all homework assignments.
+- 45% Score on the 9 homework assignments (lowest score is dropped if all HW turned in) - 45% Score on 5 quizzes/exams - 5% For turning in all homework assignments.
 These are "all or none" points, earned if you turn in all assignments, and not earned if you do not.
 They are an added incentive for completing all homeworks. - 5% Participation in in-class exercises